Ministry of Defence (Bosnia and Herzegovina)

-The Ministry of Defence of Bosnia and Herzegovina (Ministarstvo odbrane Bosne i Hercegovine / Министарство одбране Босне и Херцеговине) is the governmental department in charge of the Armed Forces of Bosnia and Herzegovina and protection of Bosnia and Herzegovina from invasion and threats.
+The Ministry of Defence of Bosnia and Herzegovina (Ministarstvo odbrane Bosne i Hercegovine / Министарство одбране Босне и Херцеговине) is the government ministry responsible for the Armed Forces of Bosnia and Herzegovina and defence affairs in Bosnia and Herzegovina.

 History

-Prior to the creation of the Ministry of Defence of Bosnia and Herzegovina, from 1945 to 1992, the Ministry of Defence of Yugoslavia was responsible for the defence of the entire Socialist Federal Republic of Yugoslavia, while Bosnia and Herzegovina had its territorial defence.
+Prior to the creation of the Ministry of Defence of Bosnia and Herzegovina, from 1945 to 1992, the Ministry of Defence of Yugoslavia was responsible for the defence of the Socialist Federal Republic of Yugoslavia.

-Following the independence of Bosnia and Herzegovina from Yugoslavia in 1992, the Ministry of Defence of the Republic of Bosnia and Herzegovina was formed, with Munib Bisić being appointed minister, who had the newly formed Army of the Republic of Bosnia and Herzegovina at his disposal.
-This ministry played a key role in defending Bosnia and Herzegovina from aggressors and paramilitary units inside and outside Bosnia and Herzegovina during the Bosnian War.
-In addition to the Ministry of Defence of the Republic of Bosnia and Herzegovina, there were two other Ministries of Defence in Bosnia and Herzegovina, the Ministry of Defence of the Republika Srpska and the Ministry of Defence of Herzeg-Bosnia.
+Following the independence of Bosnia and Herzegovina from Yugoslavia in 1992, the Ministry of Defence of the Republic of Bosnia and Herzegovina was formed, with Munib Bisić appointed as minister.
+The ministry had the newly formed Army of the Republic of Bosnia and Herzegovina at its disposal.
+In addition to the Ministry of Defence of the Republic of Bosnia and Herzegovina, there were two other ministries of defence in Bosnia and Herzegovina: the Ministry of Defence of the Republika Srpska and the Ministry of Defence of Herzeg-Bosnia.

-After the signing of the Dayton Agreement in December 1995 and the end of the Bosnian War, the Army of the Federation of Bosnia and Herzegovina was formed by merging the Croatian Defence Council (Ministry of Defence of Herzeg-Bosnia) with the Bosniak Army of the Republic of Bosnia and Herzegovina (Ministry of Defence of the Republic of Bosnia-Herzegovina).
+After the signing of the Dayton Agreement in December 1995 and the end of the Bosnian War, the Army of the Federation of Bosnia and Herzegovina was formed by merging the Croatian Defence Council with the Army of the Republic of Bosnia and Herzegovina.

-Ten years later, on 1 December 2005, the Armed Forces of Bosnia and Herzegovina were formed by merging the Army of the Federation of Bosnia and Herzegovina and the Army of Republika Srpska, under one ministry.
+On 1 December 2005, the Armed Forces of Bosnia and Herzegovina were formed by merging the Army of the Federation of Bosnia and Herzegovina and the Army of Republika Srpska under one ministry.

-Since 25 January 2023, Zukan Helez (SDP BiH) has been serving as Defence Minister of Bosnia and Herzegovina.
+Since 25 January 2023, Zukan Helez (SDP BiH) has served as Minister of Defence of Bosnia and Herzegovina.